yingmsky/e8vm/readme.md

 # E8VM

-Project goal: a self-contained simulated computer, including:
+Project goal: a self-contained simulated computer system, including:

 - `arch8`: A simulated dead simple instruction set that is barely enough for writing an OS (done).
 - `asm8`: An assembler for `arch8` (done).
 [Try it live!](http://lonnie.io/asmplay/)